-The program included the presentation of papers and discussion on the recently acquired new information, which is to be published in the Journal of Tropical Pediatrics.
+The program included the presentation of papers and discussion on the recently acquired new information.

 The main practical points emerging after full discussion were collected by two rapporteurs for each day's session.
 Their report was presented the following morning and a final modified version was again discussed at the closing session.